 During February 2019, BCB worked with patients and staff at the Haywood Hospital on our Growing Cultures project.
 Patients from the Sneyd Stroke Rehabilitation…

 The ReCast project combines creativity, addiction recovery and clay.
-ReCast is delivered in partnership with Stoke Recovery Service.
-The ReCast clay group meets once…
+ReCast is a collaboration with Stoke Recovery Service.
+Since 2017, members of Stoke Recovery Service…

 Embodied Clay was a week-long masterclass for early-career artists.
 It was led by artist-researchers Priska Falin and Helen Felcey and took place at Spode…